loafey/master-thesis/Thesis/6.0. Discussion/main.typ

 The compiler so far adheres to the specification presented in this thesis, at least at the time of writing.
-As previously mentioned the ABI might be changed in the future, for example if the calling convention is optimized.
+As previously mentioned the ABI may be changed in the future, for example if the calling convention is optimized.

 We did not have time to implement everything we wanted in the compiler,